xsalahdinX/vois.project/README.md

 ![image](https://github.com/xsalahdinX/vois.project/blob/main/pics/4.png)

-i really hadnt enogh time to cosidered it but i did i a search and i know that it has a spacific aws ec2 plugin itsname aws_ec2.yaml and it will act as dynamic inventory , and its better to configure with ansible in aws ec2 instance env and i found a code doing it with a shell module
+I really hadn't enough time to consider it but I did i a search and  know that it has a specific aws ec2 plugin its name aws_ec2.yaml and it will act as dynamic inventory, and it's better to configure with Ansible in AWS ec2 instance env and I found a code doing it with a shell module

 ```
 $---